faisal7806/frappe-server-side/Using-the-VSCode-Debugger-with-Frappe.md

 ```
  - Edit the Procfile inside your bench, and remove the line that starts with `bench serve`
  - Edit `frappe/app.py`, in the `run_simple` method, change `use_reloader` to `False`
- - Edit your `/etc/hosts` and add an entry for the site(s) you want to debug
+ - Edit your `/etc/hosts` and add an entry for the site(s) you want to debug (do this on host machine if using Remote Development Extensions for developing inside a VM)
  - Run `bench start` in the terminal
  - Start debugging process in VSCode and wait for output to say `Running on http://0.0.0...`
  - Open your site by accessing it from your browser with the hostname you have set